 The recent global pandemic caused by the novel Coronavirus, or COVID-19, has dramatically changed the lives of people all over the world.
 Since March, we’ve been trapped indoors, unable to socialise with our closest friends and family for months, to travel outside of our local communities at times, or even to spend any significant amount of time outdoors without restriction.

-I think back now to the early summer months.
-As an expecting mother, this time is particularly challenging for me – I face the second and third trimesters of my pregnancy in isolation, unable to seek support from those I am so desperate to spend time with – my mother, my sisters, my best friends.
+I think back now to the early summer months of the global pandemic.
+As I was becoming a mother, this time is particularly challenging for me – I face the second and third trimesters of my pregnancy in isolation, unable to seek support from those I am so desperate to spend time with – my mother, my sisters, my best friends.
 Instead, I lie in the back garden under a baking summer sun, watching my watermelon belly move as the baby squirms inside me.
 He flips and rolls.
 He kicks.
 I capture these movements on my phone camera, send videos to everyone I think will be interested.
-As I marvel at this little bean’s movements, it tugs at me that no one but my husband can rest a hand on my stomach and share in this moment which I find nothing short of miraculous.
+As I marvel at this little bean’s movements, it tugs at me that no one but my husband can rest a hand on my stomach and share at this moment which I find nothing short of miraculous.

 My husband, who has stopped at home to collect my overnight bag, meets me at the door to the ward and hands over my things.
 I let him hold me for a brief moment, knowing that the next time we see each other will be when I am deemed by hospital staff to be in ‘active labour’, which could be in as little as a few hours time, or as far away as a few weeks.
 Oxytocin and endorphins are natural painkillers known to ease the transition between the latent stage and first stage of labour; in other words, the support of a loved one can help a woman to move from the early stages to active labour much more comfortably and quickly.